signalpoint/DrupalGap/docs/command-line-interface.md

 # DrupalGap CLI - Command Line Interface

-To help automate application development, DrupalGap comes with a command line interface, more commonly referred to as a CLI.
+To help automate application development, DrupalGap comes with a command line interface (more commonly referred to as a CLI).
 With the DrupalGap CLI we can quickly take care of typical development and maintenance tasks.

 ## Setup